 First, the transformation from a force-free frame to a uniformly accelerating frame is a simple example of a \Sr\ (and Moyal) form-preserving transformation.
 By the equivalence principle then, the relation between original and transformed wave functions in (\ref{form}) predicts the phase of a wave function in the presence of uniform gravity.
 The phase has been verified in the famous neutron-interferometry ``COW'' experiments \cite{COW75} (see \cite{GO80} for a popular treatment).
 Probing nonuniform gravity would be very interesting, but is not practical.
 Gravity aside, it may still be of interest to investigate the wave-function phases induced in noninertial frames, as predicted by form-preserving transformations.
 Neutron interferometry is now a well-established technique in quantum studies \cite{RauchWerner15}.
 Perhaps form-preserving transformation may also be relevant to similar investigations using cold-atom interferometry \cite{Dobk25}.

-Second, it seems surprising that the \Sr\ equation has a symmetry that is an extended time-dependent Galilean transformation with a time re-parametrization.
+Second, it seems surprising that the \Sr\ equation has a symmetry that is a time-dependent Galilean transformation extended by a certain type of time re-parametrization.
 Can one understand better the structure of the \Sr\ form-preserving transformations somehow?
 Is it a clue to the properties of the non-relativistic limit, with or without gravity?
 The recent review \cite{Duval2024} makes clear that these and similar questions have been investigated for a long time now.
 Both group-theoretical/algebraic and geometric approaches (see also \cite{DSS21} and references therein) are being used.